somrajroy/GitOps/README.md

   *   Direct control: Feels more immediate for those accustomed to hands-on approaches.
 ### Pull approach

+In the pull-based deployment, an operator takes over the deployment pipeline (or more accurately it orchestrates the continuous reconciliation workflow rather than a conventional deployment pipeline).
 Normally for complex environments, highly regulated deployments, and a desire for declarative control, the pull approach offers stability and resilience. <br/>

 ![image](https://github.com/somrajroy/GitOps/assets/92582005/ba7d16fa-346f-4d91-b59a-2d2e2923f373) <br/><br/>